-craniotomy is performed.
-Following the surgical treatment, most patients with CSDH immediately and dramatically recover their premorbid function.
-Some previous reports have demonstrated that a reversible reduction of cerebral function can be caused by a decreased cerebral blood flow or vasogenic edema in the affected pyramidal tract; however, the detailed physiology has remained controversial.13-15 findings coincide with those of secondary degeneration caused by stroke, tumor, trauma, and so forth, as demonstrated in previous reports.16-21 Moreover, our results showed significant improvement of the FA ratio with a rapid relief of motor weakness after hematoma removal.
+In patients with CSDH, our results showed significantly reduced FA in the affected descending pyramidal tract on DTI, correlated with the severity of the motor dysfunction.
+These findings coincide with those of secondary degeneration caused by stroke, tumor, trauma, and so forth, as demonstrated in previous reports.16-21 Moreover, our results showed significant improvement of the FA ratio with a rapid relief of motor weakness after hematoma removal.
 Recently, some reports have demonstrated cases with reversible loss of anisotropy in the white matter.
-Kim et al and Yamada et al reported that a decreased FA value on DTI did not necessarily represent direct damage to the tract but was more commonly noted to be a result of vasogenic edema and tract compression by the mass effect.
+Kim et al8 and Yamada et al22 reported that a decreased FA value on DTI did not necessarily represent direct damage to the tract but was more commonly noted to be a result of vasogenic edema and tract compression by the mass effect.
 Then, they believed that reversible loss of FA in cases of CSDH is incurred by the distortion of the pyramidal tract and vasogenic edema due to expansion of the hematoma.